Postgraduate courses and specialty areas

 All units of study have four face-to-face study days.

 Student learning is further supported by the University’s eLearning.

 Note: International students may only study full time, and therefore are only able to study at the level of master’s degree or graduate diploma.

-Sydney Nursing School offers Commonwealth Supported Places (CSP) for local students enrolled in advanced learning postgraduate coursework programs in 2014.
+Sydney Nursing School may offer a limited number of Commonwealth Supported Places (CSP) for local students enrolled in advanced learning postgraduate coursework programs in 2014 (not including Clinical Trials Practice and Primary Health Care).
 This means most of the cost of your course will be paid for by the government and you will make significant savings per unit of study.
-For details about the costs for postgraduate study for both international and local students, along with conditions for Commonwealth supported places, visit the Future students costs and scholarships website.
+For details about the costs for postgraduate study for both domestic and international students, visit the Future students costs and scholarships website.